OpenTermsArchive/engine/CONTRIBUTING.md

 ## Test your declaration

-Test the declaration by running the following command with the service id:
+Test the declaration by running the following command with the service ID:

 ```
 npm run validate $service_id
 ```

-> The service id is the case sensitive name of the service declaration file without the extension.
-For example, for `Twitter.json`, the service id is `Twitter`.
+> The service ID is the case sensitive name of the service declaration file without the extension.
+For example, for `Twitter.json`, the service ID is `Twitter`.

 Since this operation fetches documents and could be long, you can also validate the declaration structure only: